bloxberg-org/blips/README.md

 built and published by the maintainers with [mkdocs](http://www.mkdocs.org/).

-If you have some basic command line skills you can build and run the [cips website](https://bips.bloxberg.org) on your own computer.
+If you have some basic command line skills you can build and run the [BIPs website](https://bips.bloxberg.org) on your own computer.
 Make sure you have the [Git](https://git-scm.com/) and [Python](https://www.python.org/) installed on your system and  follow these steps on the command line: